 - Gallery (Standard) - Style the gallery as a slideshow or grid.

 - Products (Classic) - Sell goods and services with our integrated Commerce features.

 - Cover Page - A unique landing page styled separately from your template.

 The site header is the area where your Main Navigation and site title or logo display.

 - Use the Background Color tweak to set the header color.

 - When Transparent on Banner Images is checked, the header elements display over any banner images on your site.

-Use the tweaks in the Site Header section of the Style Editor to adjust the site title's color, font and formatting.
+Use the tweaks in the Site Header section of Site Styles to adjust the site title's color, font and formatting.
 The Font Size slider in the Site Title Font tweak adjusts the site title size.
 To prevent distortion, the recommended limit is 72 pixels.